bretsw/bretsw.github.io/content/post/game-devs-sdl.md

 ## Introduction

 In this study, we want to find out more about how game developers engage in self-directed learning to acquire and enhance their skills.
 I am asking you to be in this study because you are a professional working in the games industry.
 If you agree to participate, I will ask you to answer some questions about your own experiences and processes of learning in the video games industry.

-I will make an audio recording of your responses.
-Later, I will share a transcript of the interview with you to check that you said what you intended to say.
-Your involvement in the study is expected to last less than one hour.
+Your involvement in the study will last less than one hour.
 If you want to stop at any time, just tell me and we will stop.
+You don’t have to be in this research study.
+You can say yes now and still change your mind later, at any point.

 <img src="/images/SDL.png" width="300">